geek-is-stupid/geek-is-stupid.github.io/_posts/2019-08-06-how-to-reduce-loading-time-by-using-staticlib-with-cocoapods.md

 # Podfile

-I wrote this [gist](https://gist.github.com/levantAJ/b8eef8121573085d130fde46442e9658), it automatically convert your sepecific libbraries to `staticlib` and prevent `install_framework` that library from `Pods-ShopBack-frameworks.sh`
+I wrote this [gist](https://gist.github.com/levantAJ/b8eef8121573085d130fde46442e9658), it automatically convert your sepecific libbraries to `staticlib` and prevent `install_framework` that library from `Pods-YouAppName-frameworks.sh`

 You can [download](https://gist.github.com/levantAJ/b8eef8121573085d130fde46442e9658) that gist and add it in `post_install` from your **Podfile**: